pivotal-cf/docs-phd-ds/data_service.md

 To create a Pivotal HD cluster instance:

 1. Install the CF Command Line Interface.
-For more information on the CF Command Line Interface, see [Installing the CF CLI](http://docs.pivotal.io/pivotalcf/devguide/installcf/install-go-cli.html).
+For more information on the CF Command Line Interface, see [Installing the CF CLI](http://docs.pivotal.io/pivotalcf/devguide/cf-cli/install-go-cli.html).

 2. Log in to PCF using the CF CLI.
-See [Getting Started with the CF CLI](http://docs.pivotal.io/pivotalcf/devguide/installcf/whats-new-v6.html).
+See [Getting Started with the CF CLI](http://docs.pivotal.io/pivotalcf/devguide/cf-cli/getting-started.html

-2. Run the following commands:

     `$ cf login [-a API_URL] [-u USERNAME] [-p PASSWORD] [-o ORG] [-s SPACE]` (This command takes care of logging in, and also targets the correct org and space simultaneously.
 If you are already logged in, you can run the following command to target an org and space:
 	`$ cf target  -o <organization> -s <space name>`.)